Polirecyliente/SGConocimiento/Computer_science/01_Definitions.md

 ::: term
 **Device**
   : Anything built using electronic circuits as part of it, that fulfills a purpose.
-For example, computers, cellphones, toasters, etcetera.
+For example, computers, mobiles (like cellphones), toasters, etcetera.
 :::

 ::: term